MrBlu3Sky57/SupportVectorMachine/README.md

 ![PCA/TSNE SVM PLOT](figures/SVM1_actual.png)

-While there is some clear discrepancies in the plots, for a naive classifaction algorithm, I am happy with the result.
-In further detail, the model had 84% accuracy on the test dataset with a slight tendency towards false positives.
+While there is some clear discrepancies in the plots, for a naive classifaction algorithm I am happy with the result.
+However, based on more detailed analysis, the model had 84% accuracy on the test dataset with a slight tendency towards false positives.
+Thus, there is a clear direction for improvement.

 ## Part 2
 Currently Working On it ;)